chathuralakmal/NIBM-GPA-Calculator/README.md

 # NIBM-GPA-Calculator

-This is my first iOS project and made it to the Apple Appstore successfully.
+This is my first iOS project and made it to the Apple Appstore successfully in 2015.

 Very simple GPA Calcualtor. and i targeted the NIBM Students.